kekuchan/swarmbject/docs/std/ds/Array.md

 an unsigned int.

 ```
-IntDArray array;
+IntArray array;
 unsigned int size = array.size; /*0*/
 ```

 ## "add" member function:

 Inserts an element to the array's end.
-This might require creating a new array and copy all the elements due to the capacity, making the usage of the previous data member not valid.
+As it creates a new array and copy all the elements, usage of the previous data member is not valid.

 Parameters:
 * A pointer to the element to insert.
 * The number of times to insert the element.
-* A pointer to a "void(void*, unsigned int, void*, unsigned int)" function used when the capacity is increased to set any element of the given new array data at the given index, to be a copy of an element of the given previous array data at the given index.
+* A pointer to a "void(void*, unsigned int, void*, unsigned int)" function used when the new array is created to set any element of the given new array data at the given index, to be a copy of an element of the given previous array data at the given index.
 * A pointer to a "void*(unsigned int)" function that returns a new array data of the given size.
 * A pointer to a "void(void*)" function that deletes the given array data.
 * A pointer to an "void(void*, unsigned int,